MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Microsoft.Graph.Teams.md

 ### [New-MgGroupTeamChannelTab](New-MgGroupTeamChannelTab.md)
 Adds (pins) a tab to the specified channel within a team.
-\nThe corresponding app must already be installed in the team.
+The corresponding app must already be installed in the team.
 This API is available in the following national cloud deployments.

 ### [New-MgGroupTeamInstalledApp](New-MgGroupTeamInstalledApp.md)